Click here for a POTD from today

 Read: Sections 3.1 and 3.2 in the ebook textbook.
 This text is part of the Longhorn Textbook access program.

-Start working on the Homework Problem Set 3, due at 10 PM on Monday, September 19.
+Finish working on the Homework Problem Set 4, due at 10 PM on Tuesday, September 24.
 Click here to access the Homework Problem Set 3.
 Note there are Aktiv Learning and Gradescope Questions, and you MUST DO BOTH.
+Collectively, homeworks count for 10% of your final course grade.
+The Aktiv Learning homework provides multiple attempts and provides feedback.
+It is intended to help you prepare for the Gradescope Questions, so we recommend you do the Aktiv Learning questions first.